Portable Biomechanics Laboratory: Clinically Accessible Movement Analysis from a Handheld Smartphone

-Across different activities, MJAE remained relatively stable (Fig. \ref{fig:histogram}A).
-Unsurprisingly, standing had the lowest MJAE (1.80°), followed by the Four Square Step Test (FSST; 2.47°), both of which involve minimal occlusion.
-In contrast, activities such as the Timed Up and Go (3.17°), tandem gait (3.22°), and walking (2.95°) yielded slightly higher errors—likely due to partial leg occlusions caused by the oblique handheld filming angle used during much of these trials.

-Joint-level trends in MJAE were largely consistent across populations (Table S\ref{tab:monocular_joint_errors_by_population}).
-Notably, ankle MJAE exceeded 5° in all populations, indicating a clear need for improved foot keypoint detection.
+Joint-level trends in Median Absolute Error were largely consistent across populations (Table S\ref{tab:monocular_joint_errors_by_population}).
+Notably, ankle Median Absolute Error exceeded 5° in all populations, indicating a clear need for improved foot keypoint detection.
 Elbow flexion error approached 5° in clinical cohorts, likely because one arm is frequently occluded during walking.
 Hip flexion error was higher than expected in the BML-MoVi and static-camera MMMC datasets (Table S\ref{tab:supplementary_joint_errors_by_dataset}).
 These datasets featured more frontal views of the participant, which—as shown in our viewpoint analysis (Fig. \ref{fig:quality}C)—can increase sagittal plane error.
 Interestingly, this often manifested as a consistent offset rather than an error in the joint’s range of motion.
 A more detailed investigation of these effects, including marker placement and viewpoint-dependent bias in keypoint detection, is left for future work.